tmzh/tmzh.github.io/_posts/2019-03-02-using-object-detection-with-python-and-opencv-to-keep-kids-away-from-tv.md

 ![Cropped image](/assets/images/2019/03/using-opencv-object-detection-to-keep-kids-away-from-tv/cropped.png)

-Next I needed to do convert some color channels.
+Next I needed to convert color channels.
 Contour detection is not efficient when the color intensities are in 3 dimensions (RGB).
 The job is greatly simplified if we can restict the colors to a single dimension.
 And it works even better with binary images where the pixels are either pure black or white (even for us black and white are easier to tell apart than a million shades of other colors in between).

 So we apply a threshold using `cv2.inRange` function  which converts the image to black and white (not grey scale).
 This is done by specifying a range of interesting colors and every  pixel that fall in the range will be converted to white and rest to black.
-Now it is easy to find contours with `cv2.findContours` method.

 ```python
 # Convert to HSV color space